Bogardo/Mailgun/README.md

 composer require bogardo/mailgun
 ```

-Register the ServiceProvider and (optionally) the Facade
+If using Laravel 5.1 to 5.4, Register the ServiceProvider and (optionally) the Facade

 ```php
 // config/app.php